 Late applications are not accepted.

-No. The deadline for accepting applications is 11:59 pm on the closing date.
+No. The deadline for accepting applications is 11:59 pm on Friday, 26 August 2022.
 Incomplete or late applications will not be accepted.

-Yes, if you are currently self-funding either your master’s degree or graduate diploma and are successful in your scholarship application you will receive a pro-rata amount depending on the number of subjects you have left to study.
+Yes, if you are currently self-funding either your master’s degree or graduate diploma and are successful in your scholarship application you will be sponsored for your enrolled subjects commencing Semester/Session/Trimester 1, 2023.
+You will receive a pro-rata amount for your training allowance and this is determined on the number of subjects you have left to study.

 The department will not provide retrospective payments for subjects previously self-funded.